Ketosis Roadblocks Revealed

 If your cells are resistant to insulin, they can’t effectively absorb glucose from your bloodstream.
 This leads to high blood sugar and can hinder ketone production.

 This cluster of conditions, including high blood pressure, high blood sugar, excess body fat around the waist, and abnormalWhat does “abnormally” mean?”Abnormally” means something is different from what’s usual, regular, or expected.
 It’s like something is out of the ordinary.
 Imagine you have a line of evenly spaced trees.
-If one tree is much taller or shorter than… Read More cholesterolCholesterol is a waxy, fat-like substance found in your body and in the foods you eat.
+If one tree is much taller or shorter than the others, it would look “abnormally” tall or short.
+Here’s… Read More cholesterolCholesterol is a waxy, fat-like substance found in your body and in the foods you eat.
 It’s an essential building block for healthy cells, but too much of a bad kind can be a problem.
-Imagine cholesterol as building blocks;… Read More levels, can make it challenging to achieve ketosis.
+Imagine cholesterol as building blocks; they’re necessary for cell structure, but using the wrong type… Read More levels, can make it challenging to achieve ketosis.

 11. Gut MicrobiomeYour gut microbiome is like a tiny universe inside your intestines!
 It’s a complex community of trillions of microorganisms, mostly bacteria, but also including fungi and viruses, that live in your digestive system.
-Imagine a bustling city within your gut,… Read More Imbalance:
+Imagine a bustling city within your gut, with these tiny residents playing a vital role in your… Read More Imbalance:

-An unhealthy gutYour intestines are a long, muscular tube that’s a key part of your digestive system.
-They’re like a superhighway for food!
-After you eat, food travels from your stomach down into your intestines, where the magic of digestion happens.
-The… Read More microbiomeThe microbiome is the community of trillions (a trillion has 12 zeros) of tiny living things—mostly bacteria, but also some archaea, fungi, and viruses—that live inside your gut.
-Think of them as microscopic roommates who play an important role in… Read More can affect digestion, nutrient absorptionAbsorption refers to the process of how your body takes in nutrients from the food you eat.
-Imagine it like a gateway that allows the broken-down bits of your food to pass from your digestive system into your bloodstream, where… Read More, and even hormone production, potentially influencing ketosis.
+An unhealthy gutThe intestine is a long, winding tube in the body that plays a very important role in helping the body get the energy and nutrients (good parts from food) it needs to work properly.
+Think of the intestine like a very busy workshop in a factory, where different workers have… Read More microbiomeThe microbiome is the community of trillions (a trillion has 12 zeros) of tiny living things—mostly bacteria, but also some archaea, fungi, and viruses—that live inside your gut.
+Think of them as microscopic roommates who play an important role in your health.
+The Word “Microbiome” is a Newer Word This… Read More can affect digestion, nutrient absorptionAbsorption refers to the process of how your body takes in nutrients from the food you eat.
+Imagine it like a gateway that allows the broken-down bits of your food to pass from your digestive system into your bloodstream, where they can be delivered to your cells for energy. •… Read More, and even hormone production, potentially influencing ketosis.

 12. Dehydration: